Soldier injured in cross border attack in N Waziristan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: A soldier of the Pakistan Army on Sunday got injured while thwarting a terrorist attack from the Afghan side on a Pakistan military post in Dewagar, North Waziristan tribal district.
+RAWALPINDI: A soldier of Pakistan Army on Sunday got injured while thwarting terrorist attack from Afghan side on Pakistan military post in Dewagar, North Waziristan tribal district.

+"Terrorists from inside Afghanistan across the international border, opened fire on a Pakistan military post in Dewagar, North Waziristan," said an ISPR news release.